StuartJO/plotSurfaceROIBoundary/README.md

 The code can be run as follows:

 ```
-p = plotSurfaceROIBoundary(surface,parc,data2plot,boundaryMethod,cmap,boundaryWidth);
+p = plotSurfaceROIBoundary(surface,vertex_id,data2plot,boundaryMethod,cmap,boundaryWidth);
 ```

 surface is a structure with the fields 'vertices' and 'faces', which define the vertices and faces of the surface respectively.

-parc is a vector with the parcellation ID of each vertex.
+vertex_id is a vector with the ROI ID of each vertex.

 data2plot is a vector of data to plot for each ROI or each vertex.